Alexander von Benckendorff (diplomat): Family

-Alexander's daughter Nathalie married Sir Jasper Nicholas Ridley, and they had five children.
-Their son Jasper Maurice Alexander Ridley (20 April 1913, London – 13 December 1943, Killed in Italy) married Helen Laura Cressida Bonham Carter (22 April 1917, London – 10 June 1998, Salisbury), the granddaughter of former British Prime Minister Herbert Henry Asquith, 1st Earl of Oxford and Asquith.
-Jasper Maurice was also the father of economist Adam Ridley.
+Alexander's daughter Nathalie married Sir Jasper Ridley, and they had five children.
+Their son Jasper Maurice Alexander Ridley (London, 20 April 1913 – killed in Italy, 13 December 1943) married Helen Laura Cressida Bonham Carter (London, 22 April 1917 – Salisbury, 10 June 1998), a granddaughter of former British Prime Minister H. H. Asquith, 1st Earl of Oxford and Asquith.
+Jasper Maurice Alexander was also the father of economist Adam Ridley.

 The eldest son Constantine married harpist Maria Korchinska.
 A younger son Peter was killed in one of the first battles of World War I on the East Prussian front.